Condensed Milk Buttercream (Russian Buttercream)

 - If the butter is too cold, this frosting may not whip up all light and fluffy; in that case, just place half of it into a microwave save bowl, warm up for 5-10 seconds, and re-whip with the other half.

-- Whip the butter on high speed for no less than 8 minutes.
+- Whip the butter on high speed for no less than 8 minutes, scraping the side of the bowl every few minutes.
 That’s how it gets so light and fluffy.

 - Add room temperature sweetened condensed milk carefully in small portions while mixing on medium speed.
 This prevents the butter and condensed milk mixture from becoming runny and separating.